TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 have this property.
 Note that these represent the situation where city $A$ has twice as many citizens as city $B$.
 For this distribution of people over the two cities the outflow of $10 \%$ from $A$ to $B$ is exactly balanced by the outflow of $20 \%$ from $B$ to $A$.

-Anyone interested to enlarge upon a more real-life application?

 ::::::